-- Shred or otherwise destroy all documents containing confidential information when they are no longer necessary. - Promptly remove confidential information from conference rooms, work areas or other communal work areas after meetings have concluded. - Sending confidential information through internal or external mail should be marked as such. - If you need to leave your laptop, phone or tablet for any length of time, lock it so no one else can access it.

-• For desktop computers, shut down the system when not in use or lock your screen.
+- Shred or otherwise destroy all documents containing confidential information when they are no longer necessary. - Promptly remove confidential information from conference rooms, work areas or other communal work areas after meetings have concluded. - Sending confidential information through internal or external mail should be marked as such. - If you need to leave your laptop, phone, or tablet for any length of time, lock it so no one else can access it. - For desktop computers, sign out and/or lock your screen.

-- Read, display or discuss confidential information in places where the discussion may be overheard or the information viewed (such as in elevators, hallways, restaurants, bathrooms, stairwells, airplanes or taxis). - Disclose confidential information, unless specifically authorized to do so.
+- Read, display, or discuss confidential information in places where the discussion may be overheard, or the information viewed such as in elevators, hallways, restaurants, bathrooms, stairwells, airplanes, or taxis. - Disclose confidential information, unless specifically authorized to do so.